 Digital isn’t a single uniform printing process, but it’s actually a catch-all term for a variety of printing technologies that use software instead of printing plates to create an image.
 Ink is usually either applied to a blanket (similar to offset lithography) or you can jet it directly onto the material using ink heads.

-The beauty of flexo is in its flexibility.
+The beauty of flexographic labels is in their flexibility.
 Flexography works with a wide range of different materials, which in the case of labels allows companies to customize for their application.
 We most commonly see these materials:

 - Laminated Foil